Skip links

 SEND Register - Information for Mediators

-The register for accredited mediators is jointly maintained by COM and CMC and is available to view.
+The register for accredited mediators is jointly maintained by CoM and CMC and is available to view.

 If you are interested in training as a SEND Mediator and have already carried out a foundation mediation course that meets the stated requirements, you can train as a SEND mediator by completing an approved SEND course.
 Before registering, you will also need to carry our supported practice.
 Some training providers offer this alongside their training – please contact the providers for more details.